fmaussion/salem/docs/gis.rst

     x
     y

-The default in Salem is to define the grids according to the pixels center point:
+The default is to define the grids according to the pixels center point:

 .. ipython:: python